likit/gimme/README.txt

 Download
 --------

-Gimme is available on Github at git://github.com/likit/gimme.git.
+Source code is available at https://github.com/ged-lab/gimme.git.

 Installation
 ------------

-No installation is required.
-However, you need to have Python 2.7 installed.
+Run python setup.py in the main directory to download and install required packages.

 Running Gimme
 -------------